 2018 Children’s Book Guild Nonfiction Award Winner

-The Children’s Book Guild of Washington, D.C., has selected Phillip Hoose as its 2018 Nonfiction Award Winner.
+The Children’s Book Guild of Washington, D.C., selected Phillip Hoose as its 2018 Nonfiction Award Winner.
 The award, given annually since 1977, honors authors or illustrators whose total work has contributed significantly to the quality of nonfiction for children.
-Hoose will be honored at a Children’s Build Guild Award Luncheon on April 7, 2018, at Clyde's Restaurant of Gallery Place, 707 7th Street, NW, Washington, D.C.
-Tickets are now available.
+Hoose was honored at a Children’s Build Guild Award Luncheon on April 7, 2018, at Clyde's Restaurant of Gallery Place, 707 7th Street, NW, Washington, D.C.

 Hoose’s books explore important topics through protagonists whose stories compel readers “to turn to the next page because they want to know what’s going to happen to someone or something they care about,” Hoose told Book Links.
 His protagonists range from teenagers like Claudette Colvin and Knud Pederson to the tiny red knot bird and the great ivory billed woodpecker.
 “I like to find stories that have not been told that I think will inspire young readers,” says Hoose.